DanielParra159/EngineAndGame/README.md

 # Demos:
 - Snake Game 2D (in early versions of the engine).
-- Snake Game in 3D.
+- Snake Game in 3D (in early versions of the engine).
 - 3D platform game with charger map from LUA and lights (developing).

 You can find a compiled version in the"Build" folder.
-Once executed "Game.exe" or "Game_d.exe" you can select the demo by pressing "1" for the snake game or "2" for the platform game, "ESC" to close the game.
+Use arrows to move, space to jump, left control to attack, Q to shoot and esc to exit.